mrotundo/datalakedev/docs/index.md

 ## Potential Extensions
 This solution is focused on ingestion and processing.
-While in both S3 and Redshift are readily accessible from other Amazon data services, it would make more sense to also include a standardized way to engage with a datastore that provides .
+While in both S3 and Redshift are readily accessible from other Amazon data services, it would make more sense to also include a standardized way to engage with a datastore that provides more rapid access.
 These could include such relational database such as **RDS**, a NoSQL solution **DynamoDB**, or a rapid access data index in its hosted **Elasticsearch** platform.

 **Lake Formation** leverages some machine learning functionality to aid in matching and deduplication, but that is only a small subset of the full native ML capabilities of AWS.